dekuNukem/ATX4VC/device_specific/og_mac.md

 Vents on top of the case is a good location, maybe you can ziptie it there.
 Of course it's up to you!

+Make sure the fan is secured, nothing touches the blade, and air flow direction is correct.

 **Don't mount the fan too close to the CRT**, or the picture might wobble from the motor's magnetic field.

 ## Power Routing